-ULI Washington’s first summer UrbanPlan program of 2019 at Bethesda Chevy Chase High School
+ULI Washington’s summer UrbanPlan program at Bethesda Chevy Chase High School

-UrbanPlan is an engaging simulation exercise in which participants—high school students, university students, public officials and community members—learn about the market and non-market forces that shape real estate development in our communities.
-Participants experience the challenging issues, private and public sector roles, complex trade-offs, and fundamental economics in play when proposing realistic land use solutions to vexing growth challenges.
+UrbanPlan is an engaging simulation exercise in which participants—high school and university students, public officials and community members—learn about the forces that shape development in our communities.

 UrbanPlan Volunteers Pose with Prof. Kat Grimsley After George Mason University City Council

 UrbanPlan Workshop at National League Of Cities Congressional City Conference